Analysis | ‘What’s the downside for humoring him?’: A GOP official’s unintentionally revealing quote about the Trump era

 Indeed, what’s a little undermining of democracy between friends?

 The quote has some substance to it.
 As I wrote this weekend, Trump’s heart doesn’t truly seem to be in it when it comes to mounting a full-throated, guns-blazing legal and PR challenge to the election results.
 He’s golfing.
 He tweets with all the gusto of the Trump era, but he’s not holding public events.
 His legal team put on a news conference that was bizarrely held at a landscaping company next to a sex shop and across from a crematorium, and one of their witnesses was a convicted sex offender.
-The same legal team is getting shut down in court and still has yet to enunciate a coherent set of legal arguments.
-It looks quite a bit more like Trump is laying a predicate for claiming he never lost rather than trying to actually overturn the election.
+The same legal team is getting shut down in court and has yet to enunciate a coherent set of legal arguments.
+It looks as if Trump is laying a predicate for claiming he never lost rather than trying to overturn the election.

 But there’s always the possibility it ramps up in a serious way.
 And the idea that there’s no harm in going through the motions for Trump was belied by something that happened almost immediately after that quote was published.

-Over at the Justice Department, Attorney General William P. Barr issued an unusual memo giving federal prosecutors approval to pursue “vote tabulation irregularities” and said some such inquiries had already been authorized.
-This goes against the Justice Department’s long-standing practice to wait until states actually certify their election results.
-The worry from opponents is that such probes could be politically weaponized to give Trump’s voter fraud claims and air of substantiation, and The Post’s Matt Zapotosky and Devlin Barrett report that the political leadership in the Justice Department’s Criminal Division pushed back on the idea initially.
-Now that it’s happened, Richard Pilger, head of the Justice Department’s Election Crimes Branch, has stepped down in protest.
+Attorney General William P. Barr issued an unusual memo giving federal prosecutors approval to pursue “vote tabulation irregularities” and said some such inquiries had already been authorized.
+This goes against the Justice Department’s long-standing practice to wait until states certify their election results.
+The worry from opponents is that such probes could be politically weaponized to give Trump’s voter fraud claims an air of substantiation, and The Post’s Matt Zapotosky and Devlin Barrett report that the political leadership in the Justice Department’s Criminal Division pushed back on the idea initially.
+Now that it has happened, Richard Pilger, head of the Justice Department’s Election Crimes Branch, has stepped down in protest.

 The significance of Barr’s memo is the subject of real debate right now.
 Some argued that, practically speaking, it may not matter much.
 That’s because Barr is limiting such investigations to allegations that, “if true, could potentially impact the outcome of a federal election in an individual State.”
 (Other probes of smaller scale are to be deferred until after the states certify their results.)
 Trump would need to overturn the results in at least three states, and the margins in those states are in the tens of thousands.
 Given that we’ve never witnessed voter fraud on that scale in American history, that would suggest this might be less than meets the eye.
 In addition, the Justice Department has relatively little authority to halt vote counts or throw out ballots, because our elections system is so state-centric.